Nā Pali Coast State Park

-Nā Pali Coast State Park is a 6175 acre state park in the U.S. state of Hawaii, located in the center of the rugged 16 mi northwest side of Kauai, the second-oldest inhabited Hawaiian island.
+Nā Pali Coast State Park is a 6175 acre state park in the U.S. state of Hawaii, located in the center of the rugged 16 mi northwest side of Kauaʻi, the second-oldest inhabited Hawaiian island.
 The Nā Pali coast itself extends southwest from Keʻe Beach all the way to Polihale State Park.
-The nā pali (high cliffs) along the shoreline rise as much as 4000 ft above the Pacific Ocean.
+The nā pali (many cliffs) along the shoreline rise as much as 4000 ft above the Pacific Ocean.
 The state park was formed to protect the Kalalau Valley.

 To the east of the state park is the Hono O Nā Pali State Natural Reserve.
 It was established in 1983 and later extended to over 3578 acre in 2009.
 Hiking trails and hunters' roads provide access to the sharp ridges from Koke'e Road (route 550) in Waimea Canyon.

 Accessibility

 Although inaccessible to vehicles, this coast can be enjoyed over land by hiking or in a helicopter, and from the ocean by kayak and paddleboard.
 Charter tours are available on rigid-hulled inflatable boat or catamaran, originating from Port Allen and Hanalei Bay.
 The Kalalau Trail from the end of Hawaii Route 560 (called the Kuhio Highway) provides the only land access along the coast, traversing 11 mi and crossing five major valleys (and many smaller ones) before reaching Kalalau Beach at the base of Kalalau Valley.
 Side trails along the way lead to waterfalls in the valleys above.
+The coast in between Kalalau Beach and Polihale Beach is inaccessible by hiking and can only be reached by boat or helicopter.
+Kayak trips are a popular way to visit this area.

 History

+The Nā Pali Coast was formed five million years ago, when a massive amount of water spilled onto the northwest side of the island, carving its valleys.

 The first settlers on the Nā Pali Coast were Polynesian navigators around 1200 AD.
-Soon after, many Tahitian migrants followed, shaping the culture of Kauai and other Hawaiian islands today.
-The coast was a center for trade between Hanalei, Waimea and Ni`ihau, and branched out to nearby island colonies.
-After Kauai was visited by Captain Cook in 1778, many Westerners began traveling to the island.
+Soon after, many Tahitian migrants followed, shaping the culture of Kauaʻi and other Hawaiian islands today.
+The coast was a center for trade between Hanalei, Waimea and Niʻihau, and branched out to nearby island colonies.
+After Kauaʻi was visited by Captain Cook in 1778, many Westerners began traveling to the island.
 As more foreigners arrived, the Hawaiian tribes along the Nā Pali Coast, where Nā Pali Coast State Park now exists, began to die off from Western diseases.
 The last known native Hawaiians to live along the Nā Pali Coast were sighted in the 20th century.